WorkSafeBC-Common-Engineering/AzureDevOps.Technology-Framework-Monitor/README.md

 5. Edition Step: Select the free edition with **Developer** selected in the drop-down menu, then click **Next**.
 6. License Terms Step: Click accept terms and conditions, then click **Next**.
 7. Azure Extension for SQL Server Step: **Uncheck Azure Extension**, then click **Next**.
-8. Feature Selection Step: Select the following features, then click **Next**.
+8. Feature Selection Step: Select the following features:

 	a.
 Enable Full-Text